LeCoqHardi/WolverineFramework---DISCONTINUED/README.md

 # How to use ?

-First, I advise you to run the "ChechForUpdates.sh", it'll check if there's an update available, if it's the case, it'll ask you if you want to update to get the lastest version.

-Then, I advise you to run the "Install.sh" script.
-For that, you have to make it executable, with the command "sudo chmod a+x CheckForUpdates.sh".
+First, I advise you to run the "Install.sh" script.
 This script installs every packet needed for the Framework (It'll install the packets above, if you have them, it'll do nothing), it'll also make the others script executable.

-To launch it, just run `sudo wolverine` in your terminal
+Launch it with `bash /etc/WolverineFramework/Install.sh` command on your terminal.

+Then launch it by just running `sudo wolverine` in your terminal.
+The Framework will automatically check for updates, and if there is one available, it'll ask you if you want to install it (I advise you to run again Install.sh when there is an update).

+Enjoy !

 # That's it !